 3. Can “outspoken” be used negatively?

-Yes, in some contexts it may imply being rude, abrasive, or insensitive—especially if the person speaks without considering others’ feelings.
+Yes.
+In some contexts it can suggest being rude, abrasive, or insensitive—especially if the person speaks without considering other people’s feelings or the impact of their words.

 4. Is there a noun form of “outspoken”?